From prompt engineering to context engineering

 Rule 2.
 Tool outputs belong in short-lived subagents.
 When the next step is read-heavy exploration (grepping a large codebase, walking a directory tree, dumping a migration), dispatch a subagent.
 The subagent burns its own window on raw output and returns a summary to the main thread.
 Your main context keeps the summary, not the 30,000 tokens of grep hits that produced it.
 The point is not that 30k is catastrophic on its own, because on a 200k or 1M window it plainly is not.
 The point is that noise scales with turns, and subagents keep the main thread signal-dense across a long session, which matters more than any single tool call's raw size.

 Rule 3.
 Retrieved docs come from a compact local index, never a full-page paste.
 Pasting a large pytest or FastAPI doc page into the context is one of the most common unforced errors in coding agent workflows.
 A compact retrieval layer returns only the relevant sections within a token budget.
 In docmancer, section-level results often land in the low hundreds of tokens instead of forcing an agent to absorb page-scale context.
 A 1M window does not rescue you here, because pasting 60k tokens when you actually needed 300 trades signal for noise at any scale, and the model's effective attention on the relevant sections shrinks accordingly.
-We touched on this shift in the earlier post on why we replaced a vector database with SQLite FTS5, where the token budget becomes the product of a deliberate index, not a hope.

-Rule 4.
+Rule 5.
 Do not start by tuning the system prompt.
 Vendors iterate on the harness constantly, and their telemetry dwarfs yours.
-In vendor-managed coding agents, your leverage usually lives in the three surfaces above.
+In vendor-managed coding agents, your leverage usually lives in the four surfaces above.
 If you feel the urge to rewrite a tool description because "the model keeps misusing it," check first whether the model is actually misusing it or whether your conversation history has rotted past the point where any description would survive.

 Inspect before you tune